Katsura Tree Cercidiphyllum japonicum

 - Fruit Description:

-- The seed is inside a pod type fruit.
+- The seed is inside a narrow, pod type fruit.
 The fruit that follows is a cluster of 2-4 small pods with numerous small, flattened and winged seeds.
 The fruits mature in autumn and release their seeds in autumn through winter by splitting open.
 There are 2-4 on pedicel, the seeds paper thin and winged.

 -